bulk-url-checker

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'Return' and the resource 'current credit balance for this API key'.
-It distinguishes from sibling tools which deal with jobs/submissions.
+The description clearly states the verb 'Return' with a specific resource 'current credit balance' and scope 'for this API key'.
+This distinguishes it from sibling tools focused on job results, status, and submission.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.